 - Discussions with Learning Support Team. - 7.3 Subject teachers will implement strategies in response to the picture of need and then review outcomes within a reasonable time frame.
-Where students have not made progress despite this approach the cycle will begin again but may incorporate further specific interventions such as: - Additional assessment by the Learning Support Team; - Targeted one-to-one or small group lessons with a specialist in the Learning Support Team to help with literacy, comprehension, study skills, writing skills, or revision techniques; - Mentoring sessions; and - The Learning Support Team may observe lessons and offer advice regarding additional strategies in subject lessons. - 7.4 Once again, the student's progress will be reviewed following these specific interventions and if the desired progress has not been made, the level of support may increase to include liaison with outside agencies such as: - Education or Clinical Psychologist, or Psychiatric Assessment; - Full Specialist Teacher assessment: - CAMHS involvement: - EHCP request; and/or - GP review. - 7.5 Using all the information gathered at this stage, the process of applying new strategies and reviewing progress will continue.

-8 Working with Parents

-8.1 To ensure that parents and students can be given the most appropriate advice and support, it is important that all relevant information and documentation about any possible special educational need and any history of learning support is shared with the School.
+Where students have not made progress despite this approach the cycle will begin again but may incorporate further specific interventions such as: - Additional assessment by the Learning Support Team; - Targeted one-to-one or small group lessons with a specialist in the Learning Support Team to help with literacy, comprehension, study skills, writing skills, or revision techniques: - Mentoring sessions; and - The Learning Support Team may observe lessons and offer advice regarding additional strategies in subject lessons. - 7.4 Once again, the student's progress will be reviewed following these specific interventions and if the desired progress has not been made, the level of support may increase to include liaison with outside agencies such as: - Education or Clinical Psychologist, or Psychiatric Assessment; - Full Specialist Teacher assessment: - CAMHS involvement: - EHCP request; and/or - GP review. - 7.5 Using all the information gathered at this stage, the process of applying new strategies and reviewing progress will continue. - 8 Working with Parents - 8.1 To ensure that parents and students can be given the most appropriate advice and support, it is important that all relevant information and documentation about any possible special educational need and any history of learning support is shared with the School.
 Parents must provide the SENCo with copies of any reports or recommendations concerning the student's special educational needs or disability from previous schools or elsewhere.
 Parents agree to do this when completing the registration form and accepting the terms and conditions of the parent contract.
-We expect parents to communicate proactively and transparently about their child's needs and work collaboratively with Quinton House School to help ensure the School can best support their child as far as reasonably possible.

-9 Managing Learning for Students on the SEND Register

-- 9.1 Insert details about the management of students on the SEND Register, including...
-All children identified as SEND will be recorded on the SEND register, and this will be communicated and discussed with parents at the time they are placed on the register. - 9.2 How are student needs captured and planned for, e.g. SEN Profile, Individual Education Plan (IEP), Personalised Learning Plan (PLP).
+We expect parents to communicate proactively and transparently about their child's needs and work collaboratively with Quinton House School to help ensure the School can best support their child as far as reasonably possible. - 9 Managing Learning for Students on the SEND Register - 9.1 Insert details about the management of students on the SEND Register, including... - 9.2 How are student needs captured and planned for, e.g. SEN Profile, Individual Education Plan (IEP), Personalised Learning Plan (PLP). - 9.3 Indicate how often the above area reviewed. - 9.4 Indicate who is involved, including parents. - 10 Education Health Care Plans (EHC Plan)